-Korea's rural development in the 70s provides a unique opportunity to study how social fractionalization affects groups' abilities to respond to economic shocks.
+Korea's rural development in the 70s provides a unique opportunity to study how social fractionalization affects a group's ability to respond to economic shocks.
 Its social context isolates one dimension of social fractionalization (family clan homogeneity) that is otherwise complex and difficult to measure.
-The government pursued ambitious national infrastructure projects that created variations in economic opportunities.
+The government pursued ambitious national infrastructure projects that created time variations in economic opportunities.
 The government also adopted a decentralized approach to rural development, delegating the authority for public good provision to local communities.
-These policies made local governance, albeit informal, more relevant for rural development.
+These policies made local governance context, albeit informal, more relevant for rural development.
 And most importantly, Korea experienced a 60% growth in agricultural output during this period.

 Using the construction of the Namhae bridge as an economic shock, I find that less fractionalized villages, proxied by clan homogeneity, saw better economic outcomes.
 Homogeneous villages experienced about 30% faster agricultural productivity growth between 1969 and 1979.
-These differences were driven by faster technology adoption and better public good provision; technology adoption improved agricultural productivity and public good investments made technology adoption possible.
+These differences were driven by faster technology adoption and better public good provision.
+While technology adoption improved agricultural productivity, investments in complementary public goods made technology adoption possible.